darrenedale/bead-framework/README.md

 ## Introduction

-This library implements an application framework using the Front Controller pattern.
-Given a basic application-specific bootstrap script, a single call to the Application::exec() method is sufficient to handle all requests.
+This library implements an application framework using the _Front Controller_ pattern.
+Given a basic application-specific bootstrap script, a single call to the `Application::exec()` method is sufficient to handle all incoming requests.

 ## Key classes